 Benjamin Bradlow is an Associate Research Scholar in the Department of Sociology at Princeton University and a Lecturer in Princeton’s School of Public and International Affairs.
 His work connects urban inequality, climate change, and the political challenges for democracy that confront societies across the globe.
 Bradlow’s first book, Urban Power (under contract with Princeton University Press), compares the divergent politics of distributing urban public goods — housing, sanitation, and transportation — in two mega-cities after transitions to democracy: São Paulo, Brazil and Johannesburg, South Africa.
-New work investigates how countries in the global south manage industrial transitions from carbon, with a focus on auto manufacturing in Brazil and South Africa.
+A new project investigates how countries in the global south navigate industrial transitions from carbon, with a focus on auto manufacturing and mobility in Brazil and South Africa.

 Benjamin H. Bradlow.
 2022.
 “Embeddedness and cohesion: regimes of urban public goods distribution.”
 Theory and Society.
 51:1, 117-144.

 Benjamin H. Bradlow.
 2021.
 “Weapons Of The Strong: Elite Resistance and the Neo-Apartheid City.”
 City & Community.
 20:3, 191-211.